netsells/laravel-mutex-migrations/README.md

 ## Usage

-Before a mutex migration can be run using the default `database` store, the store's `cache` table **must** already have been created by running `php artisan cache:table` followed by a standard migration - i.e. `php artisan migrate`.
+Before a mutex migration can be run using the default `database` store, the store's `cache_locks` table **must** already have been created by running `php artisan cache:table` followed by a standard migration - i.e. `php artisan migrate`.
 Once this table exists migrations can be run safely as follows:

 `php artisan migrate --mutex`